5 Fun Tips for a Simple Christmas Focused on Christ

 How can we have a meaningful, simple Christmas that is still exciting and fun for our family?

-After all, the birth of Jesus Christ is the greatest event in the history of the world that is life-changing.
+After all, the birth of Jesus Christ is the most significant life-changing event in the history of the world.
 It calls for a grand celebration.
 But what does that look like?

 How can we keep the origins of Christmas alive without becoming lost in a land of distractions that we don’t want to live in?

-As my kids have grown, through adjustments and age-appropriate changes, the spirit of a simple Christmas still drives our holidays today.
+As my kids have grown, through years of adjustments and age-appropriate changes, the spirit of a simple Christmas still drives our holidays today.

 How do you Simplify Christmas